keglostephane/zero_day/README.md

 ## What is Vagrant ?

-Vagrant is a tool that sits a top of Virtualization software and enable to create and configure isolated environment called `boxes` application development.
+Vagrant is a tool that sits a top of Virtualization software and enable to create and configure isolated environment called `boxes` useful for application development.

 ## Some useful Vagrant commands